defencedigital/moduk-service-manual/src/content/publishing-content-online.md

 {{ modukcomponent('do-dont-list', {
   'title': 'Don’t',
   'type': 'cross',
-  "hidePrefix": true,
+  'hidePrefix': true,
   'items': [
     {
       'item': 'Never publish sensitive, SECRET or TOP SECRET information online' },
     {
-      'item': 'Do not publish any personal details, including named email addresses' },
+      'item': 'Never publish any personal details, including named email addresses' },
     {
-      'item': 'Do not publish specific details of software or tools used in Defence, for example account names or links' },
+      'item': 'Never publish specific details of software or tools used in Defence, for example account names or links' }
   ]
 }) }}

 ## Working in the open in Defence